-The draft PDPL, which contains 70 articles and hefty fines, once it comes into force, will be China’s first comprehensive law on the protection of personal data.
+The draft PIPL, which contains 70 articles and hefty fines, once it comes into force, will be China’s first comprehensive law on the protection of personal data.
 No doubt it will bring significant impact to companies with operations in China or targeting China as a market despite no business presence in China.

 Extraterritorial application of law

-The draft PDPL applies to the processing of individuals’ personal data that takes place in China regardless of the nationality of such individuals.
-Unlike the PRC Cyber Security Law, which provides limited extraterritorial application, the draft PDPL proposes clear and specific extraterritorial application to overseas entities and individuals that process the personal data of data subjects in China (1) for the purpose of provision of products and/or services to data subjects in China; (2) for analyzing or assessing the behavior of data subjects in China; or (3) in other circumstances as provided by Chinese laws and regulations.
+The draft PIPL applies to the processing of individuals’ personal data that takes place in China regardless of the nationality of such individuals.
+Unlike the PRC Cyber Security Law, which provides limited extraterritorial application, the draft PIPL proposes clear and specific extraterritorial application to overseas entities and individuals that process the personal data of data subjects in China (1) for the purpose of provision of products and/or services to data subjects in China; (2) for analyzing or assessing the behavior of data subjects in China; or (3) in other circumstances as provided by Chinese laws and regulations.

 Considering certain resemblance of this provision to Article 3(2) of the GDPR, it would not be a surprise going forward if Chinese regulators consider the regulatory approach as illustrated in the European Data Protection Board "Guidelines 1/2018 on Territorial Scope."

 The definition of “personal data” and “processing” under the draft PIPL are almost as broad as its equivalent term under the GDPR.
 Organizations or individuals outside China that fall into the scope of the draft PIPL will need to set up a dedicated organization or appoint a representative in China and also report relevant information of their domestic organization or representative to Chinese regulators.